hydra3333/WindowsSandboxForMABS/README.md

 First, double-click on the auto-created `000-RUNME_init_mabs.bat` to download and extract MABS ready to run.

-In the Windows Sandbox sandox, run the MABS build process in the normal way per https://github.com/m-ab-s/media-autobuild_suite
+In the Windows Sandbox, run the MABS build process in the normal way per https://github.com/m-ab-s/media-autobuild_suite

 Last, when MABS has built, double-click on the auto-create `111-SAVE_mabs.bat` to save the results back to the host, whereupon one can close the Sandbox whereupon the Microsoft Windows Sandbox product auto-erases eveything in the Sandbox.